sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-05/drill/readme.md

 An example of this can be found when we discussed indexing with Elasticsearch.
 We'd index a document with one process (`indexer`) then search it with another (the search API).
 In this case, we'd store more information (indexing) so that we can search quicker.
 This is an example of trading space for time.

-Some systems can't store as much information so we may make the tradeoff in the other direction.
+Some systems can't store as much information, so we may make the tradeoff in the other direction.
 Instead of saving processing time we'd instead save memory space.
 This may come up while working on mobile applications or embedded devices where memory isn't as large as on a personal computer.

 ### TL;DR